akaienso/etchwp-child-theme/README.md

 ## Contributing

-This is a boilerplate maintained by Digital Gravy.
-For contributions:
+This is a customized version of the EtchWP child theme boilerplate.
+The upstream source is maintained by Digital Gravy at https://github.com/Digital-Gravy/etch-child-theme.

+For contributions to this repository:

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Submit a pull request

-For bug reports or feature requests, please open an issue on GitHub.
+For bug reports or feature requests related to this customized version, please open an issue on this repository.
+For issues with the upstream boilerplate, please contact Digital Gravy.

 ## License